-Rather you buy a sit-in or sit-on top of kayak is personal preference.
+Rather you buy a sit-in or sit-on-top kayak is a personal preference.
 One offers more protection and stability.
 The other makes it easier to move around and gets anglers a few inches higher for easier casting.
 Try both.

 Rod holders and water-proof storage compartments can be handy and worth the extra cost.
-Kayaks with foot pedals allow for hands-free propulsion to maximizes fishing time and makes trolling easier.
+Kayaks with foot pedals allow for hands-free propulsion to maximize fishing time and make trolling easier.
 Again, for a price.

 Seek Experienced Advice

-Go to Facebook and check into the North East Kansas Kayak Fishing, Air Capital Kayak Fishing and Mo-Kan Kayak Fishing pages to make contacts and learn of tournaments.
+They will have good contacts, and you can learn about possible tournaments.
 People in these groups are sometimes selling good fishing kayaks so they can upgrade.
 It’s a great way to save money and get an angling-ready kayak.

-Most important is a quality personal flotation device.
+The most important is a quality personal flotation device.
 Capsizing today’s kayaks is rare, but it can happen.
-Try on several styles of vests and buy one that’s comfortable enough to be worn all the times...then wear it.
+Try on several styles of vests and buy one that’s comfortable enough to be worn all the time...then wear it.
 It can save you from drowning and also makes recovering gear much easier should a tip-over happen.